chmaraj/InSilicoPCR/README.md

 # How it works

-The tool works through one main pipeline, with a brief offshoot in the event of fastq input.
+The tool works through one main pipeline, with an offshoot in the event of fastq input.
+FastQ input will cause the program to take significantly longer to complete.
 The program works as follows:

 1. Set up objects required to house and format primer and sample information.
 2. If fastq files are used, bait the reads with primer sequences using BBDuk from BBTools suite.